 Protocase is proud to be a major sponsor of the University Rover Challenge (also known as URC).
 Since 2015, we have provided all teams with a $2,000 manufacturing credit for custom parts, enclosures, and components, all built in our signature 2-3 day turnaround.
+Throughout the years, we have noticed key strategies for designing a strong rover, and are always keen to pass on the URC tips to students (such as in our yearly webinar and URC Design Tips guide).

 Last year, we decided to take it one step further by bringing members of robotics industry to attend the competition as industry representatives.
 These reps could both talk to students about their experience in the working world, while also providing feedback and advice on their Mars rovers.